marcocampana/roo_engine/README.md

 ## Introduction

-`Roo` (short for "Kangaroo") is a smart bookmarking and productivity CLI tool that works as a custom search engine for your browser, allowing you to quickly issue commands in your browser's search bar.
+`Roo (short for "Kangaroo") Engine` is a smart bookmarking and productivity CLI tool that works as a custom search engine for your browser, allowing you to quickly issue commands in your browser's search bar.
 It's a simple server that accepts a search query and redirects to the appropriate URI based on a set of predefined (and customizable) rules.

 `Roo` is useful for personal productivity, but many users run it on company servers to allow all employees to share a common way to quickly access internal and external tools, wikis, documentation and resources.